nordic-institute/X-Road-development/NFR.md

 8.4 Exiting the system MUST be made in a secure manner, explicitly and comprehensibly to the user.
-The user can exit the system in two ways: his session's length is longer than the set values (separately definable limits for the session length and the period of inactivity) or user terminates the session on his own initiative.
+The user can exit the system in two ways:

+* Their session's length is longer than the set values (separately definable limits for the session length and the period of inactivity)
+* They terminate the session on their own initiative.

 8.5 Events critical from security point of view and activities that can lead to financial or legal consequences MUST be logged in the separately